-Small intestine is the site where the digestion of carbohydrates resume.
+The small intestine is the site where the digestion of carbohydrates resumes.
 In this part, the food gets mixed with the intestinal and pancreatic juices.
-The pancreatic juice consists of the pancreatic amylase which hydrolyzes the polysaccharides into disaccharides.
+The pancreatic juice consists of pancreatic amylase, which hydrolyses the polysaccharides into disaccharides.

 Likewise, the intestinal juice conists of a variety of enzymes - disaccharides such as lactase, sucrase, maltase etc, which bring about the digestion of disaccharides.
 Carbohydrate-digestion is completes in the small intestine.